aex-dev/100-days-of-code/README.md

 ### :date: Day 3:
 06/20/2019

 **What I did:** Wrapped up Section 3 Python Object and Data Structure Basics, Section 4 Python Comparison Operators, Section 5 Python Statements,and got about half of the way done with Section 6 Methods and Functions.
 Section 7 is actually the first milestone project!
 I am actually very excited to make my first tic-tac-toe game.
-I will probably be working that section hard becasues its my first "program".
+I will probably be working that section hard because its my first "program".

 **Thoughts:** Python is dope!